-ADESL 009-Orientation to ESL Cr: 1 Wkly hrs: 1 hours Lecture
+ADESL 009-Orientation to ESL

 An introduction to the ESL program and Olympic College.
 Students learn to set goals, make an educational plan, use resources and assess progress.
 May be taken twice a year.
 (Pass/No Credit)

 Prerequisite: Required for all new students in ESL classes.